How to Change Username in Linux Using usermod

 sudo cp /etc/shadow /etc/shadow.bak

-The /etc/passwd file stores basic user information such as username, UID, home directory, and shell.
+• /etc/passwd for the username, UID, GID, home directory, and shell.

 bash